-Ok so maybe this isn’t going to win any activity awards, but this ice sensory bin won a lot in my book for the amount of independent quiet time my toddler spent totally engaged.
+It’s true: maybe this activity isn’t going to win an awards, but this ice sensory bin won a lot in my book for the amount of independent quiet time my toddler spent totally engaged.

 RELATED: Looking for more outdoor activities?
-You’ve got to check out my whole list!
+I have a whole list of them.

-Just like all my favorite toddler activities, this icy activity is so easy to put together.
+Just like all my favorite toddler activities, this icy activity is easy to put together.

 Great toddler activities don’t need to be super fancy.
 Sometimes, they just need to be ice and water and the toddler will handle the rest.